-The first question deals with the goal of your career search, the second one with the process of finding a job or career-how to actually go about reaching your goal.
-The two are interrelated-you could have a new career clearly in mind but not know how to reach your goal, or you could talk to all the right people and do all of the appropriate career-exploration tasks without any clear sense of direction.
-The purpose of this guide is to suggest how your results from the Myers-Briggs Type Indicator[®] (MBTI[®]) can help you to - Choose a new job or career - Change your job or career - Increase your satisfaction with your present career This guide can help you formulate answers to the questions "What do I want to do?" and "How do I get there from here?" by showing you how to use your MBTI results to develop your career goals and to establish a process to reach those goals.
-It should be clear from the MBTI interpretation that you received, or from your own reading about the Indicator, that the MBTI instrument is designed to identify your particular strengths-your unique gifts.
+The first questic deals with the good of your career search, the second one with the cases of the good or career-how to qually about eaching your goal.

+The two are interrelated-you could have a new career clearly in mind but not know how to reach your goal, or you could talk to all people and do all of the appropriate career-enforation tasks without any clear sense of details.

+The purp of the de is to ggest how your results from the Myer riggs with dor[®] (MBTI[®]) can help you to

+- C Jose a n. job o. reer

+- ange your or career

+- N ease your satisfaction with your present career

+This gain a help you formulate answers to the question "What I want to do?" and "How do I get there from here have showing you how to use your MBTI results to develop your career goals and to establish a process to reach hose goals.
+It should be clear from the MBTI interpretation at you received, or from your own reading about the Indicator, that the MBTI instrument is designed to identify your particular strengths-your unique gifts.
 We will try to suggest some ways that you can best use your gifts during your career exploration.
 The information contained in this guide is based on extensive research about careers and the MBTI and also on extensive experience using it to help people in their career search.